 It takes extra energy to do hard things.
 Like the fuel that’s needed to propel a rocket into orbit, we too need the fuel of our determination to push through any resistance to reach higher levels of success.

-Every single person who has achieved some measure of success in their respective fields will tell you that fear is a part of the process.
+Anyone who’s achieved some measure of success in their respective fields will tell you that fear is a part of the process.
 When I started my career as a coach and workshop facilitator in my 20s, I was nervous about whether people would see me as an expert who could give credible advice.

-- Identify the root cause of your fear and shift it: There’s always a past experience behind every negative thought pattern.
+1. Identify the root cause of your fear and shift it: There’s always a past experience behind every negative thought pattern.
 It will be worth your time to reflect on which specific incidents resulted in your fear-based belief system and find ways to transform it.
 You can do this on your own or with the help of a qualified therapist.
 Be patient during this process as it does take time to shift old paradigms.

-- Make your dreams more manageable: People often get intimidated when they think of all the work that goes into manifesting a dream in the real world.
+3. Make your dreams more manageable: People often get intimidated when they think of all the work that goes into manifesting a dream in the real world.
 The truth is that most of us can’t eat the whole elephant in one bite – we have to eat it one bit at a time.
 That means making things more manageable by breaking our plan into smaller and more manageable steps that can be done on a daily basis.
 Another important factor to keep in mind is that we should never invest more than we can afford to lose.
 If we’re overburdened with commitments that drain our time, money and energy, we need to tweak our plans.

-- Keep challenging your fears: If we challenge our fears by doing the things that scare us and require us to be braver, we will gradually build our courage muscles.
+5. Keep challenging your fears: If we challenge our fears by doing the things that scare us and require us to be braver, we will gradually build our courage muscles.
 If you have a fear of heights, try skydiving.
 Scared of creepy crawlies?
 Visit an insect zoo.
 Afraid of public speaking?
 Join Toastmasters.
 By consistently pushing your limits, you’ll send the message to your subconscious mind that you have what it takes to deal with any potential obstacles that you might come across when pursuing a goal.

 All my best on your journey,